 Ear infections, swimmers ear, ear foreign bodies, tonsil and adenoid infections, snoring and sleep apnea, airway problems, allergy, sinus disease, neck masses

 Hearing loss, ear infections, ear drum perforations (hole in the eardrum), ear wax, cholesteatoma, balance disorders and dizziness, ear ringing (tinnitus), facial and cranial nerve disorders, Congenital (birth) disorders of the outer and inner ear

-Chronic sinusitis, allergies and sense of smell, deviated septum, broken nose, tumors of the nose and sinuses
+Chronic sinusitis, allergies and sense of smell, deviated septum, broken nose, sinus surgery, tumors of the nose and sinuses

 Head and Neck:

 Both benign and malignant (cancerous) tumors of the mouth, throat, salivary glands, and thyroid; facial trauma, and deformities of the face.

 Throat and swallowing disorders, hoarseness, chronic larygitis, vocal cord lesions, vocal cord paralysis